What we collect

 Cardboard and Paper

-Cardboard and paper are collected through our business collections and also delivered to our units by local businesses.
+Cardboard and paper are collected through our business collections which provide an effective waste recycling service to over 130 local businesses.
 We direct the cardboard in one of 2 directions depending on its’ quality.
 The better quality cardboard is stripped of tape and staples, shredded and packed into 10kg bales to be sold as animal bedding.
 Predominantly for horses.

 The lesser quality cardboard is crushed and baled into 400kg bales to be recycled and remanufactured as a lower quality cardboard product such as egg boxes.

 Aluminium cans are collected from local schools and some of our business collections.
 At our units, we use a sorting machine to separate the steel and aluminium.
-Each of these are then crushed and palletised awaiting delivery to an aluminium manufacturer.
+These are then crushed and palletised awaiting delivery to an aluminium manufacturer.
 The aluminium delivered is 100% recycled and will be reused time and time again.